danielqnow/QuantumIntelligenceSociety.github.io/_pages/committee-table-backup.md

 ## Want to Contribute?

-We're actively recruiting contributors for both the OC and TPC.
+We’re actively recruiting contributors for both the OC and TPC.

 Reach out via email: [info@sqai.org](mailto:info@sqai.org)

-Whether you're interested in helping with logistics or reviewing papers, this is a great chance to be involved from the ground up in a rapidly growing field.
+Whether you’re interested in helping with logistics or reviewing papers, this is a great chance to be involved from the ground up in a rapidly growing field.

 ---